 'VAT Exempt' Consumers

 The changes to EU legislation for VAT on digital products is only relevant for B2C transactions, any 'Business to Business' (B2B) purchases will remain exempt from paying VAT.
-For businesses purchasing digital products, the checkout process will allow VAT exempt consumers to enter their VAT number and once verified the VAT will not be include on the purchase.
+For businesses purchasing digital products, the checkout process will allow VAT exempt consumers to enter their VAT number and once verified the VAT will not be included on the purchase.
 This will only apply to any digital products in their basket.

 Setting product prices as 'inclusive' or 'exclusive' of VAT